MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 6. Find the users in your organization that you want to add; make sure to provide them with Dynamics 365 Remote Assist and Microsoft Teams licenses under the **Product licenses** section.

+>[!Note] The Teams license that is included with a Remote Assist license enables Remote Assist users to collaborate with Teams users and use most Remote Assist features.
+However, some features, such as sharing files from OneDrive and saving snapshots to OneDrive, require an Office 365 license.
+To use all Remote Assist features, a Remote Assist user must use the Teams license that is included with a [Office 365 Business Premium or Office 365 Business Essentials license](https://products.office.com/compare-all-microsoft-office-products?&activetab=tab:primaryr2).
+Learn more about how to [manage Office 365 licenses](https://docs.microsoft.com/microsoft-365/commerce/licenses/buy-licenses?view=o365-worldwide).

 ![Screenshot of product licenses](./media/deploy_6.png "Product licenses")

 7. To add multiple users, go to **More** > **Import multiple users**.
 Fill out the CSV file, set user options, and view your results.